-1297 Magna Carta on Loan to the National Archives to be Re-encased
+1297 Magna Carta on Loan to NARA to be Re-encased

 Washington, DC…Archivist of the United States David S. Ferriero announced today that the only original Magna Carta on display in the United States will have a new $322,800 state-of-the-art encasement and will be featured in a new exhibition gallery at the National Archives Building in Washington, DC.
 The 1297 Magna Carta is on loan to the National Archives from David Rubenstein, Co-Founder of the Carlyle Group.